 Men’s Mariner Hats

-Also known as sailors, fishermen, or skipper caps, this type of hats are yet another historically sourced style within the menswear canon.
+Also known as sailors, fishermen, or skipper caps, this type of hats for men is yet another historically sourced style within the menswear canon.
 In general, mariner caps have a soft, unstructured design with a flat top and short but curved brim.
 While they’re not on the fashion radar today, they made the jump from practical to an everyday item when the Beatles started sporting them in the ‘60s.

 Men’s Military Caps